Sysminc/Caculator-Statistics.Java/README.md

 > English Translate :

-This is a Statistics calculator which features:
+This is a Statistics calculator with features:
 - Count Fractions
 - Calculate Average
 - Calculate Median